– Richard Dawkins – Author /Coiner Of The Word ‘Meme’

 Wealthsimple is a whole new kind of investing service.
 This is the latest installment of our recurring series “Money Diaries,” in which interesting people tell the unvarnished truth about their financial lives.
 We believe being honest about money is always valuable, even if it isn’t always good investment advice.

 BY Anthony Bourdain

-THERE’S nothing more irritating than sitting in a traffic jam and watching the taxi meter rise.
-But an incredible new taxi that both drives on roads and flies through the air could be the solution to travelling through congested cities.
+There’s nothing more irritating than sitting in a traffic jam and watching the taxi meter rise.
+But an incredible new taxi that both drives on roads and flies through the air could be the solution to traveling through congested cities.

 BY Caroline McGuire

 Last week, Pusan National University political science professor Robert Kelly was giving yet another live news interview via Skype about the impeachment of South Korean President Park Geun-hye.
 An international expert in Korean politics, he was discussing the situation on BBC TV in a jacket and tie, broadcasting from what looked like an office.
 But then his daughter and son burst into the room behind him, followed by their frantic mother trying to shoo them out.